preactjs/preact-iso/README.md

 ### `prerender`

 Renders a Virtual DOM tree to an HTML string using `preact-render-to-string`.
 The Promise returned from `prerender()` resolves to an Object with `html` and `links[]` properties.
-The `html` property contains your pre-rendered static HTML markup, and `links` is an Array of any non-external URL strings found in links on the generated page.
+The `html` property contains your pre-rendered static HTML markup, and `links` is an Array of any non-external (i.e. not `target="_blank"`) URL strings found in links on the generated page.

 Pairs primarily with [`@preact/preset-vite`](https://github.com/preactjs/preset-vite#prerendering-configuration)'s prerendering.